 For example, if you’re a passionate collector of vintage guitars, “VintageGuitars.com” would be a better fit than “MyFavoriteGuitars.com.”
-It fulfils all of the criteria we mentioned.
+It fulfills all of the criteria we mentioned.

 However, VintageGuitars.com is likely to be a very expensive domain indeed.
 (More on premium domains in a moment.)

 Incorporating keywords into your domain name can help brand a blog — like Blogging.com!
 Keywords are individual words or phrases that are closely related to your niche.
 Think about the words that people might use to search for your content, and bear them in mind when choosing a domain name to register.

 Finally, remember, you can’t use spaces or punctuation (except dashes) in a domain name.

 To get a better idea of what makes up a good domain name, we’ve come up with some examples:

 For a blog on caring for pet budgies, “friendly-birds.com” is a bad domain name:

 - And, the name doesn’t describe that the blog is about budgies or pet care.

 Instead, “healthybudgie.com” is a much better choice.
-The domain name is specific, contains keywords, is short, memorable, and easy to spell.
+The domain name is specified, contains keywords, is short, memorable, and easy to spell.